akeneo/pim-api-docs/content/rest-api/permissions.md

 The EE permissions can be based on three different levels:
 - you can hide products that are inside one or several given **categories**,
-- you can hide the product information of the attributes that are inside one or several given **attribute group**,
+- you can hide the product information of the attributes that are inside one or several given **attribute groups**,
-- you can hide the translated product information of one or several given **locale**.
+- you can hide the translated product information of one or several given **locales**.

-It can be very useful in the case:
+It can be very useful if:
 - you don't want your third party-connector to mess up with this part of the product catalog.
 _For example, you have products created in the PIM coming from your ERP and you want them to be created only in your `ERP` category tree.
 You can use the EE permissions to hide the other trees from your connector, this way, it will only be able to create products in the `ERP` tree._
 - you don't want your third-party connector to be aware of this part of the product catalog.
-_For example, you are a reseller and you provide an API connection to one of your supplier for him to push its product data into the PIM.
-But you don't want him to be able to access or erase any data that does not concern his products.
-In this case, you can give him access only to the category containing his products, and not to the other suppliers categories.
+_For example, you are a reseller and you provide an API connection to one of your suppliers for them to push its product data into the PIM.
+But you don't want them to be able to access or erase any data that does not involve their products.
+In this case, you can give them restricted access to the category containing his products, and not to the other suppliers' categories.
 Pretty neat, right?_

 To enable these powers:
-1. Log in into your favorite PIM and navigate to the `System/User groups` menu.
+1. Log into your favorite PIM and navigate to the `System/User groups` menu.
 1. Click on the `Create group` button and input a new name for the user group you are creating, `ERP connection user group` for example.
 ![New ERP connection user group](/img/rest-api/erp-connection-user-group.png)
 1. In the `Users` tab, select the [API user you created earlier](/documentation/authentication.html#api-user-creation).
 ![API user in the user group](/img/rest-api/my-erp-user-in-group.png)
 1. Then, navigate to the `Settings/Categories` menu, if you want to benefit from permissions on categories, otherwise jump to step 9.
-1. For each category you want to hide from your API calls, go in the `Permissions` tab.
+1. For each category you want to hide from your API calls, enter the `Permissions` tab.
 1. Remove the group you just created from the `Allowed to view products`, `Allowed to edit products` and `Allowed to own products` inputs.
 Don't forget to click on the `Save` button.
 ![Permissions for hide mode](/img/rest-api/hide-permission-mode.png)
 1. Then, navigate to the `Settings/Locales` menu, if you want to benefit from permissions on locales, otherwise jump to step 10.
-1. For each locale you want to hide from your API calls, go in the `Permissions` tab.
+1. For each locale you want to hide from your API calls, enter the `Permissions` tab.
-1. Remove the group you just created from the `Allowed to view information`, `Allowed to edit information` inputs.
+1. Remove the group you just created from the `Allowed to view information` and `Allowed to edit information` inputs.
 Don't forget to click on the `Save` button.
 1. Then, navigate to the `Settings/Attribute groups` menu.
-1. For each locale you want to hide from your API calls, go in the `Permissions` tab.
+1. For each locale you want to hide from your API calls, enter the `Permissions` tab.
-1. Remove the group you just created from the `Allowed to view attributes`, `Allowed to edit attributes` inputs.
+1. Remove the group you just created from the `Allowed to view attributes` and `Allowed to edit attributes` inputs.
 Don't forget to click on the `Save` button.

 That's it! :tada: